AndreaEnricoFranzoni/Functional_time_series_forecasting/README.md

 # Installation
-Run the script `Install.R`.
-Eventually check `Requirements.R` packages installation.
-In all the scripts, `dir_w` contains the path of the local copy of the repo.
+`dir_w` contains the path of the local copy of the repo.
+Change it accordingly.

+Each script contains `save_res` flag: if TRUE, obtained results will be saved in the folders for the results if test run.
+If FALSE, no.

+Run the scripts `Install.R` and `Requirements.R` to install `PPCKO` package and all the other ones needed for the tests.
 If problems arise installing `PPCKO`, check [here](https://github.com/AndreaEnricoFranzoni/PPCforAutoregressiveOperator).

-# Tutorials
-Folder `Tutorial`: **PACS**.
-Look at `tutorial_1d.R` and `tutorial_2d.R`, for an usage of `PPCKO` for time series of, respectively, curves and surfaces forecasting.

-# Computational performance
-Folder `Test_CompTime`: **PACS**.

-Tests for computational time, no-cv version vs cv-version, parallel vs sequential.

 # Time series of curves